 John 21 tells of the eighth miracle of Jesus.
 This miracle, a great catch of fish happened after Jesus resurrection and was a sign of new beginnings.
 Jesus reinstated Peter and told him: “Feed my sheep.”

 Exodus 12 tells of how God instituted the Passover.
-The name comes from the action that night, when the angel of death came to kill every firstborn in Egypt, if he saw the blood of the pascal lamb om the doorposts and the lentil of the house, he would pass over that house.
+The name comes from the action of the night the angel of death came to kill every firstborn in Egypt; if he saw the blood of the pascal lamb om the doorposts and the lentil of the house, he would pass over that house.
 The chapter is fantastic, read it and marvel!

 In Exodus 13 the feast of unleavened bread is defined and the consecrating of the firstborn to the LORD.
 The Hebrews have escaped from Egypt, and a proposed route is suggested.